gotlougit/blog-helper/README.md

 - rssfoot.xml: corresponds to foot.html for rss feed
 - rssentry.xml: corresponds to entry.html for rss feed

-Note: the names of these files can be customized in your ```web_config.json``` file ;if you run the program once it will automatically be created.
+Note: the names of these files can be customized in your ```web_config.json``` file; if you run the program once it will automatically be created.

 ## Installation